Where do you find all these vintage pieces?

 Where can I buy a piece?

 I’m currently in between show rooms, and have everything crowded into my own living space.
 Hoping to eventually move into Algin Furniture Gallery, in the downtown/ Pendleton area of Cincinnati, OH (810 Main Street, 45202).
-I also will likely have a piece or two on display at various wine/ liquor stores around town.
-I currently have a wine cabinet at the Wine Merchant (3972 Edwards Road), and hope to get things squared away to put one at the Party Source in Bellevue, KY (95 Riviera Drive 41073).
+I also will likely have a piece or two on display here and there at various wine/ liquor stores around town.

 Do you ship?